Non-directed polymers in random environments with range penalties: the high dimensional case: Control on the last passage percolation with a given range

 and \eqref{eq:markovforL} follows by \cite[Corollary A.2]{BTW21}.

 \end{proof}

-Then we have the following control on the \textit{energy} on a range, which is similar to \cite[Lemma A.3]{BTW21}. \begin{proposition} Let $\cM(r,s)$ be as in \eqref{eq:Mrs}, then there exists a constant $C>0$ such that for any $t>0$, $p>1$ and $s\geq1$,
+Then we have the following control on the energy gain associated with the range $\cR_N$, which is analogous to \cite[Lemma A.3]{BTW21}. \begin{proposition} Let $\cM(r,s)$ be as in \eqref{eq:Mrs}, then there exists a constant $C>0$ such that for any $t>0$, $p>1$ and $s\geq1$,

 \end{proposition} \begin{proof} For $S\in \cM(r,s)$ and $p>1$, we have that (for simplicity, we omit $\lfloor\cdot\rfloor$),